bkw777/dl2/co2ba.md

 UNSAFE="0 1 2 3 4 5 6 7 8 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 34"
                # (Y) list of byte values that need to be encoded
-EDITSAFE=true  # (Y) add 127 to the unsafe list so the output can be opened in EDIT RLE=false      # (Y) enable run-length encoding (experimental) EP='!'         # (Y) escape prefix - character that indicates the next byte is encoded RP=' '         # (Y) rle prefix - character that indicates the next byte is how many copies of the previous byte to append here
+EDITSAFE=true  # (Y) add 127 to the unsafe list so the output can be opened in EDIT EP='!'         # (Y) escape prefix - character that indicates the next byte is encoded XA=^64         # (Y) initial transform applied to all bytes - best,0,^###,+### XB=^128        # (Y) encoding transform applied to unsafe bytes - ^###,+### RLE=false      # (Y) enable run-length encoding (doesn't help, and the loader is much slower) RP=' '         # (Y) rle prefix - character that indicates the next byte is how many copies of the previous byte to append here
-XA=^64         # (Y) initial transform applied to all bytes - best,0,^###,+###
-XB=^128        # (Y) encoding transform applied to unsafe bytes - ^###,+###
 YENC=false     # output standard yEnc, shorthand for ESC='=' XA='+42' XB='+64'
 ```
 <!-- does not work